 In recognition of this, the Consumer Financial Protection Bureau and the Administration for Children and Families partnered to produce Building Financial Capability in Youth Employment Programs: Insights From a Roundtable With Practitioners (PDF, 34 pages).

-A roundtable discussion, led by the Financial Literacy and Education Commission, focused on promising programs for youth to help them build financial capability.
+A roundtable discussion, led by the Financial Literacy and Education Commission (FLEC), focused on promising programs for youth to help them build financial capability.
 The roundtable found three components that are crucial to promoting financial capability: